gillohner/pubky-iCalendar-research/prototype-implementation-scope.md

 ## Executive Summary

-The Goal is to implement a first Proof of Concept application based on the outlined specification.
-The main objective is to implement the minimal Nexus Endpoints and have a frontend application display the aggregated feeds to be able to create public Events like Bitcoin Meetups using the "iCal on Pubky" standard.
+The goal is to implement a first proof-of-concept application based on the outlined specification.
+The main objective is to implement the minimal Nexus endpoints and have a frontend application display the aggregated feeds to enable the creation of public events like Bitcoin Meetups using the "iCal on Pubky" standard.

-This should serve as a base to extend Events/Calendars to implement more functionalities at a later stage.
-This can include but is not limited to a CalDAV bridge, implement shareable encrypted private Calendars/Events, support for _all_ RFC extensions, extend Events to have multiple admins, ...
+This should serve as a base to extend events/calendars and implement more functionality at a later stage.
+This can include, but is not limited to, a CalDAV bridge, shareable encrypted private calendars/events, support for _all_ RFC extensions, extending events to have multiple admins, etc.

 ## Notes

-- Feature set taken from iCal standards is defined in other documents with exact details possibly slightly changing throughout prototype development.
+- The feature set taken from iCal standards is defined in other documents, with exact details possibly changing slightly throughout prototype development.
-- A Diagram outlining the Prototype Architecture is present in [diagrams.md](./diagrams.md#full-prototype-architecture-overview)
+- A diagram outlining the prototype architecture is present in [diagrams.md](./diagrams.md#full-prototype-architecture-overview)

 ## Technology Stack